swarmfund/swarm-js-sdk/README.md

 ## Quick start

-Using npm to include js-stellar-sdk in your own project:
+Using npm to include js-sdk in your own project:
 ```shell
 npm install --save js-sdk
 ```

-For browsers, [use Bower to install js-stellar-sdk](#to-use-in-the-browser).
+For browsers, [use Bower to install js-sdk](#to-use-in-the-browser).
 It exports a variable `StellarSdk`.
-The example below assumes you have `stellar-sdk.js` relative to your html file.
+The example below assumes you have `js-sdk.js` relative to your html file.

 ```html